Table of Contents

 OnAccepting(CommandEventArgs)

-Overrides the default Accepting behavior to handle Dialog Button presses.
+Overrides the Dialog<TResult> Activating behavior to handle non-Default Dialog Button presses.
+The DefaultAcceptView button press is handled in OnAccepting(CommandEventArgs).